 Psychotherapy: Eros and magic.

-Plato believed that Eros is the desire that can lead us to a Higher truth wrapped within mystery, and Jung agreed.
-Meanwhile Freud had grabbed the scissors snipping and was cruelly at Eros... until there was nothing but blood and feathers falling around him like rubies and snow.
+Plato believed that Eros is the desire that can lead us to a Higher truth, and Jung agreed.
+But Freud grabbed the scissors, and began snipping cruelly at Eros... until there was nothing but blood and feathers falling around him like rubies and snow.

 I am certain that many of psychotherapy's best theories and explanations are a continuation of much older concepts and ideas - repackaged so as to appear new.

-So when ever Kit talked about fantasy 'with a PH'' I was trying to recall Ioan P Couliano's book: Eros and Magic in the Renaissance.
+So when ever Kit talked about fantasy 'with a PH'' (seems to be most associated with Melanie Klein, and Freud) I was trying to recall Ioan P Couliano's book: Eros and Magic in the Renaissance.

 Of course I wanted our sessions to lead us both to 'higher truths', and encounters with deeper mystery.
-This is the promise of love after all!
-But Kit, though seeped in mediaeval lore, and with a comprehensive knowledge of Christianity regarded therapy as disconnected from eros - or he purposefully kept our conversations so.
+This is the promise of Eros after all!
+But Kit, seemed to regarded therapy as disconnected from Eros - or he purposefully kept our conversations so.
+And of course I too did my best to avoid showing any presence, or the effect on me of Eros.

 I mentioned Couliano several times in our sessions, and Kit didn't seem to know of his work?